Aevyz/Cloud-Based-Data-Processing/notes/1_scalable_systems.md

 ## Additional Content

 ### Amdahl's Law
-In general terms, Amdahl’s Law states that in parallelization, if P is the proportion of a system or program that can be made parallel, and 1-P is the proportion that remains serial, then the maximum speedup S(N) that can be achieved using N processors is:
+In general terms, Amdahl's Law states that in parallelization, if P is the proportion of a system or program that can be made parallel, and 1-P is the proportion that remains serial, then the maximum speedup S(N) that can be achieved using N processors is:
                 `S(N)=1/((1-P)+(P/N))`
 As N grows the speedup tends to 1/(1-P).